Santa Rosa National Park: Battle of Santa Rosa

 Primarily, Costa Rica remembers the Battle of Santa Rosa won by their army over the forces of filibuster William Walker.
 On March 20, 1856, when the Costa Rican forces reached this point, the filibusters were housed in the main farm building, La Casona.
 The ensuing battle lasted all of 14 minutes with the national militia victorious in ousting the invaders.

 The farm however kept for years its strategic significance.
 This place was the location of two more battles of Costa Rican forces against invading forces from Nicaragua.
 In 1919, there was an attempt from the invaders to overthrow the dictatorship of General Federico Tinoco Granados; and in the 1955, Costa Ricans fought intruders supporting a coup attempt against the government of José Figueres.

 Natural history

 Santa Rosa National Park was also created to protect the natural environment beyond the historical site.

 Flora

-Ten unique natural habitats are within in the park.
+There are ten unique natural habitats are within the park.
 They include savannas, deciduous forest, marshlands, and mangrove woodlands.